opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/waf_dedicated_instance_v1.md

 * `architecture` - (Optional, String, ForceNew) Dedicated engine CPU architecture.
 Default value is `x86`.
   Changing this will create a new instance.

+* `res_tenant` - (Optional, String, ForceNew) Whether the dedicated WAF instance is network interface type.
+  Default value is `true`.
+Changing this will create a new instance.

 ## Attributes Reference

 The following attributes are exported: